Avs ride 5-goal 1st period to 6-3 win over Stars in Game 5

 Game 6 is Wednesday.

-”We just decided to show our best version of ourselves tonight,” Bellemare said. ”We had to show our best self.”

-Andre Burakovsky, Nathan MacKinnon, Nazem Kadri and Mikko Rantanen also scored in a 2:36 span to help the Avalanche jump out to a 5-0 lead in the opening period.
-They never glanced back.
-The five goals broke the franchise postseason record for a period.
+Andre Burakovsky, Nathan MacKinnon, Nazem Kadri and Mikko Rantanen also scored in a 2:36 span for Colorado in a high-flying first period.
+The five goals set the franchise postseason record for a period.

-”I like playing under pressure,” said Burakovsky, who also added a goal in the second and had an assist. ”I really enjoy playing those big games.”

-Colorado goaltender Michael Hutchinson made an unexpected start as he stepped in for Pavel Francouz, who was deemed by the team unfit to play.
+Colorado goaltender Michael Hutchinson made an unexpected start as he stepped in for Pavel Francouz.
 Hutchinson earned his first NHL playoff victory by turning back 31 shots.

 Stars starting goaltender Ben Bishop surrendered four goals before being replaced by Anton Khudobin with 6:17 remaining in the first.
 Despite being deemed “unfit to play” after the morning skate, Bishop surprisingly made his first appearance in net since Aug.
 13.